maaaaarco/SfdcChat/README.md

 ### Security
 Chat_Room__c default sharing setting is set to Public Read, this means that all users can see every chat room and every related message.
 That's AWESOME right?
-I left it like this because I still did not figure out how to restrict chat room visibility.
+It's like this because I still did not figure out how to restrict chat room visibility.
 The desired outcome should be that a chat room is visible only to users that have access to the related record (identified by the sObject_Id__c field).